-- Permanently extend the 37% top income tax rate; - Permanently set the "base" amount of the estate, gift, and GST exclusions at \$15MM (the 2025 exclusions are \$13.99MM), beginning Jan.
-1, 2026 (and inflation-adjusted thereafter); - Permanently extend the \$750,000 principal cap on mortgage interest deductibility and disallow miscellaneous itemized deductions (formerly applicable to investment management fees, among other expenses); - Restore business-friendly provisions e.g., 100% bonus depreciation, immediate R&D expensing, and more generous limitations on business interest deductibility), boost the Qualified Business Income (QBI) deduction for owners of certain "pass-through" businesses (such as partnerships, S corporations and sole proprietorships), and add a new round of Qualified Opportunity Zone investment incentives; - Increase the state and local tax (SALT) deduction cap, effective Jan.
-1, 2025, to \$40,000 for most households, with a phase-down starting at \$500,000 that effectively keeps the current \$10,000 cap in place for those who make more than \$600,000 (taxpayers who are married filing separately are subject to lower caps and thresholds), and 1% annual increases to these dollar amounts from 2026 to 2033; - Introduce new limitations on the tax benefit of itemized deductions for high-income taxpayers, effective Jan.
-1, 2026; - Tighten inflation adjustments used to calculate the alternative minimum tax (AMT) exemption and phase-out threshold amounts; - Increase the excise tax rate on large private foundation net investment income (from the current 1.39% up to a top 10% rate for foundations with \$5 billion in assets) and large private college and university endowments (from the current 1.40% up to a top rate of 21%); and - Reduce amortization benefits for professional sports team owners that acquire teams after the date of enactment.
+The bill permanently extends the 37% top income tax rate and permanently sets the "base" amount of the estate, gift, and GST exclusions at \$15MM (the 2025 exclusions are \$13.99MM) beginning 1/1/26 (and inflation-adjusted thereafter).
+It also permanently extends the \$750,000 principal cap on mortgage interest deductibility and disallows miscellaneous itemized deductions (formerly applicable to investment management fees, among other expenses).
+The bill also retains the business-friendly provisions (e.g., 100% bonus depreciation, immediate R&D expensing, and more generous limitations on business interest deductibility), adds a new round of Qualified Opportunity Zone investment incentives, and boosts the Qualified Business Income (QBI) deduction for owners of certain "pass-through" businesses (such as partnerships, S corporations and sole proprietorships).
+Revenue raisers include an increased excise tax on large private foundation net investment income (from the current 1.39% up to a top 10% rate for foundations with \$5 billion in assets), a higher (21%) tax rate on large private college and university endowments, and reduced amortization benefits for professional sports team owners that acquire teams after the date of enactment.
+The bill did not make changes to the tax treatment of carried interest or tax-exempt municipal bonds.